Top US Fulfillment Locations: A Full Guide

 Reducing fulfillment costs

 Shipping is only one small piece of the fulfillment cost puzzle.
-While it’s a biggie, others need to be known.
+While it’s a big part, other factors matter too.
 For instance, consider the cost of living by geographic area.
 Groceries, gas, rent/mortgage, home services, etc., are all a lot higher in New York City than in New Jersey, which is why you often find people choosing to live on the outskirts.

-The same can be said about business or fulfillment locations.
+The same applies to business or fulfillment locations.
 The ideal fulfillment center will be near major hubs with easy transportation access to keep costs down.
-On the flip side, being located rurally can drive up delivery transit times since they have more limited access to transportation infrastructure.
+On the flip side, being located rurally can drive up delivery transit times because it has more limited access to transportation infrastructure.
 This can affect predictable delivery windows and tack on shipping costs.
-So, while rent may be low, it drives up costs in other ways and impacts the customer experience.
+So, while rent may be low, it can drive up costs in other ways and impact the customer experience.

 Easier channel expansion